-The Glass department offers a material-based study in the fine-arts, which encourages the students to experiment and to explore the limits of materiality.
+The Large Glass department offers a material-based study in the fine-arts, which encourages the students to experiment and to explore the limits of materiality.
 Our main focus is the individual artistic position of the student and the understanding of the required practical and theoretical expertise of being an artist.

 We have a strong and unique position in the conceptual approach of glass as a sculptural material in contemporary art.
 Defying the traditions of Studio Glass, our students are not glass-artists, but identify with the processes of Fine Art.